genesis-community/cf-genesis-kit/MANUAL.md

 There are currently no parameters defined for this type of blobstore.

-The following secrets will be pulled from the vault:
+The following secrets will be pulled from Credhub:

-  - **Service Account** - The Google Cloud Storage service account to use when dealing with the GCP API.
-Three things are
-    stored: the project name, the service account email address, and the JSON key (the actual credentials) of the account.
-    These are stored in the vault, at `secret/$env/blobstore`.
+  - `gcs_project`: The name of project for accessing Google Cloud Storage.
+  - `gcs_service_account_email`: The email for the GCS service account.
+  - `gcs_service_account_json_key`: The JSON key containing the access credentials for the GCS service account.

+These values will be generated by `genesis new`, or migrated from the corresponding values in Vault during a v1.x migration.
+Otherwise, you will have to populate these values manually via the Credhub cli.

 Note: prior versions of the Cloud Foundry kit leveraged legacy Amazon-like access-key/secret-key credentials.
 It now uses